researchprofile/DiversityInclusionOfAirbnb/README.md

 * `diversity.Rmd` This R script performs a diversity analysis on the anonymized Airbnb user data.
 It calculates diversity metrics, such as gender, age, and ethnicity, to understand the representation of different groups within the Airbnb community.
 * `inclusion.Rmd` This R script focuses on measuring inclusiveness in Airbnb user interactions.
 It examines the patterns of homophilic and heterophilic interactions and explores their relationship with user sentiment.
 * `host_guests_reviews.csv` This CSV file contains anonymized data of Airbnb users.
 The data has been processed to ensure privacy and confidentiality while still enabling analysis and insights.
+* `host_anonimised.csv` This CSV file contains anonymized data of Airbnb hosts.
+The data has been processed to ensure privacy and confidentiality while still enabling analysis and insights.
+* `guests_anonimised.csv` This CSV file contains anonymized data of Airbnb guests.
+The data has been processed to ensure privacy and confidentiality while still enabling analysis and insights.

 # Usage